-input the dependency vectors of M into the same SVM model to get n predictions $(\hat{v}1, \ldots, \hat{v}n)$.
+More formally, using the notation of Section 2, we use an SVM to build a regression model from M. We then input the dependency vectors of M into the same SVM model to get n predictions $(\hat{v}1, \ldots, \hat{v}n)$.
 Next, we consider only the predictions \hat{v}j for packages with no known vulnerabilities, that is, for which $v_j = 0$.
 Finally, we sort the \hat{v}j in descending order.
 We hypothesize that packages with high \hat{v}j are more likely to have vulnerabilities discovered in the future.

 For the Red Hat data, we have 3241 packages, of which 2181 had no vulnerabilities reported by January 2008.
-Until August 2008, 73 packages turned vulnerable (or 3.3%).
-The result of our prediction is a list of 2181 packages, sorted in decreasing order by expected number of vulnerabilities.
+Until August 2008, 73 packages turned vulnerable, a fraction of 3.3%.
+The result of our prediction is a list of 2181 packages, sorted in decreasing order by predicted number of vulnerabilities.
 We want the newly-found vulnerable packages to appear early in this list.
 The top 25 predictions are shown in Table 3.
-Packages found to have vulnerabilities after January 2008 are marked with the symbol \checkmark .
-In this case, the last column contains a reference to the respective advisory.
+Packages found to have vulnerabilities after January 2008 are marked with the